Robust-Geometric-Computation/ACP/README.md

 # ACP
 (A)daptive (C)ontrolled (P)erturbation: a numerical library for implementing Computational Geometry algorithms.

+Tests for "Efficient Predicate Evaluation using Probabilistic Degeneracy Detection" are in the folder pdd.

 # Requirements

 All of the code in this repository has been tested under Ubuntu 18.04 with the